Dutesier/Dutesier/README.md

 ![Readme Banner](images/ReadmeBanner.png)

-<h1 align="center"> Hi there fellow coder, 42er or recruiter (one can hope)! </h1>
+<h1 align="center"> Hi there fellow coder, 42er or CTWer! </h1>

-<p align="center"> (Open for Hiring)</p>
+<p align="center"> (Always Learning)</p>

 <h2 align="center"> 👨‍💻 About me</h2>
 <p align="center">
   <samp>
 My name is Duarte Areias dos Reis, a.k.a.
-Dutesier, and I've been learning software development @ 42 Lisboa.
-I've also been interning here, helping the team develop internal tools, mainly using GO.
-I have a background in management but coding is my passion.
+Dutesier, and I'm a Software Developer @ Critical Software (BMW Group) and a proud member of 42 Lisboa.
+I'm currently exploring the crazy world of machine learning.
+I have a background in management but coding is my biggest passion.
 I also love Brazilian Jiu-Jitsu, woodworking and D&D :dragon:
   </samp>
 </p>